 - Tight end, Kameron Allen — career stats: No recorded stats.
 Allen plans to play at SMU in 2022.

 - Wide receiver, Ian Stewart — career stats: Six games played, one catch, eight yards.
+Stewart is headed to Temple.

 - Defensive lineman, Tyson Watson — career stats: No recorded stats.
 Watson’s next stop will be at Massachusetts.